bean-du/SpeakSense/README.md

 - Rust toolchain (1.70 or later)
 - For CUDA support: CUDA toolkit 11.x or later
 - For Metal support (MacOS): XCode and Metal SDK
-- etcd server running locally or accessible
+- etcd server running locally or accessible (unnecessary, only for microservice go-micro)

 ### Installation